Madivoli/saas_revenue_churn_analysis/README.md

 **Business Implications:**
 - CloudTask Pro is spending money to acquire customers (CAC) who don't stay long enough to pay for the cost of getting them.
 The company is effectively **"burning" its acquisition budget**.
 For instance, the company spent 36.48% of the marketing budget to acquire customers on the starter plan, yet 70.51% of them churned.
-- With such high churn in the monthly and starter tiers, the **monthly income is unpredictable**.
+- With such high churn in the Monthly and Starter tiers, the **monthly income is unpredictable**.
 The company cannot accurately forecast growth because it doesn't know how many customers will still be there next month.
-- Losing an enterprise customer is much more expensive than losing a starter customer.
-The high enterprise churn rate represents a massive **loss of "potential lifetime value."**
+- Losing an Enterprise customer is much more expensive than losing a Starter customer.
+The high Enterprise churn rate represents a massive **loss of "potential lifetime value."**
 - A 61% churn rate for referrals suggests that even when someone is "convinced" to join by a friend, the product experience isn't keeping them there.
 This can **damage the company’s reputation through word-of-mouth** over time.

 **Strategic Recommendations:**